-C. Readmission of Suspended Students

-- (1) Any student who has served a suspension for a period of at least one (1) full term, shall submit a petition for readmission to the Office of the College Disciplinarian.
+- (13) The decision of the Student Conduct Appeals Committee shall be sent to the student and the Superintendent/President in writing within six (6) school days of the hearing.
+This decision shall include the findings and conclusions of the Student Conduct Appeals Committee. - C. Readmission of Suspended Students - (1) Any student who has served a suspension for a period of at least one (1) full term, shall submit a petition for readmission to the Office of the College Disciplinarian.
 The petition for readmission shall document the steps that the student has taken since the suspension to eliminate the behavior that caused the suspension.
 Said petition shall be completely separate, apart and in addition to any procedures required by the Admissions and Records Office. - (2) Within ten (10) school days of the petition for readmission submittal, the Student Conduct Appeals Committee panel shall review the petition for readmission to determine whether the student has made reasonable adjustment in the behavior or that the student has received the appropriate guidance, counseling and/or attention necessary to avoid the behavior that brought about the suspension.
-The Student Conduct Appeals Committee panel may delegate the decision to the College Disciplinarian or may conduct its review by email or teleconference.

-- (3) The Student Conduct Appeals Committee panel may request a hearing with the student to ascertain whether the student's claim regarding the behavioral adjustment is accurate.
+The Student Conduct Appeals Committee panel may delegate the decision to the College Disciplinarian or may conduct its review by email or teleconference. - (3) The Student Conduct Appeals Committee panel may request a hearing with the student to ascertain whether the student's claim regarding the behavioral adjustment is accurate.
 The student shall be notified of the date, time and place of the hearing within ten (10) school days of the petition for readmission submittal.
 The student may present further evidence or documentation in support of his/her claim.
 The College Disciplinarian shall notify the student within five (5) school days of the committee's decision.
-The Student Conduct Appeals Committee panel may: - approve the student's request to be readmitted with a statement to a. include conditions of re-admission, if any. - deny the student's request to be readmitted due to lack of supporting h evidence and/or documentation indicating that a behavioral adjustment has occurred. - D. Appeal of Committee Decision

-Within two (2) school days after receiving the written decision of the Student Conduct Appeals Committee, the student may request a review of the decision by the Superintendent/President.
+The Student Conduct Appeals Committee panel may: - a. approve the student's request to be readmitted with a statement to include conditions of re-admission, if any. - b. deny the student's request to be readmitted due to lack of supporting evidence and/or documentation indicating that a behavioral adjustment has occurred. - D. Appeal of Committee Decision - Within two (2) school days after receiving the written decision of the Student Conduct Appeals Committee, the student may request a review of the decision by the Superintendent/President.
 A copy of said request shall be sent to the College Disciplinarian.
-The student shall state in writing the grounds for review, basing the request upon one or more of the following provisions:

-- The required procedures have not been followed and that the student has been (1) demonstrably damaged; and/or - There is insufficient evidence to support the committee decision; and/or (2) - The penalty imposed is inappropriate.
-(3) - E. Superintendent/President Review - In cases of suspension and/or lesser sanction: (1)

-Within thirty (30) school days of receipt of the request for review, the Superintendent/President shall review the decision of the Student Conduct Appeals Committee, the basis upon which it was made, and the student's appeal based on D.(1), (2) and/or (3).
-The Superintendent/President has the sole authority to:

-- Adopt the recommended discipline of the Student Conduct Appeals a.
-Committee: - Modify or reduce the discipline recommended by the Student Conduct b.
-Appeals Committee; or - Reverse the discipline recommended by the Student Conduct Appeals C. Committee.
+The student shall state in writing the grounds for review, basing the request upon one or more of the following provisions: - (1) The required procedures have not been followed and that the student has been demonstrably damaged; and/or - (2) There is insufficient evidence to support the committee decision; and/or - (3) The penalty imposed is inappropriate. - E. Superintendent/President Review - (1) In cases of suspension and/or lesser sanction: - Within thirty (30) school days of receipt of the request for review, the Superintendent/President shall review the decision of the Student Conduct Appeals Committee, the basis upon which it was made, and the student's appeal based on D.(1), (2) and/or (3).
+The Superintendent/President has the sole authority to: - a.
+Adopt the recommended discipline of the Student Conduct Appeals Committee; - b.
+Modify or reduce the discipline recommended by the Student Conduct Appeals Committee; or - c.
+Reverse the discipline recommended by the Student Conduct Appeals Committee.